doughahn/doughahn.io/projects/marketing/bently-reserve-redesign.md

 #### Used for Years to Come

-This document helped the internal design team and became the foundation for the company's marketing search engine campaigns, guiding the brand's digital presence for years to come.
+This document helped the internal design team and became the foundation for the company&rsquo;s marketing search engine campaigns, guiding the brand&rsquo;s digital presence for years to come.